rvasilev/gitea-in-dokku/README.md

-# gogs-in-dokku
+# gitea-in-dokku

-A walkthrough for running Gogs in Dokku.
+A walkthrough for running Gitea in Dokku.

 # Requirements